 The Oncology Department

-In addition to providing medical treatment, the Department of Oncology may also offer support services, such as counseling, nutritional support, and complementary therapies like acupuncture or massage.
+In addition to providing medical treatment, the Department of Oncology may offer support services, such as counseling, nutritional support, and complementary therapies like acupuncture or massage.
 These services are designed to address the physical, emotional, and psychological needs of cancer patients and their families.

 The Department of Oncology is often at the forefront of cancer research and may participate in clinical trials to test new treatments and technologies.
 This research is important for advancing our understanding of cancer and developing more effective treatments.